-- 1. We will publish our revised draft WRMP, updated market information tables and bid assessment framework in September 2018. - 2.
-Subject to direction from the Secretary of State, we will publish the revised draft WRMP as a final plan (the WRMP19) in spring 2019. - 3.
-We will seek input from interested parties on ways to deliver the resource management measures contained within our plan through expressions of interest (EoI) from third parties. - 4.
+- 1. We have published our revised draft WRMP, updated market information tables and bid assessment framework in August 2023. - 2.
+Subject to direction from the Secretary of State, we aim to publish the revised draft WRMP as a final plan (the WRMP24) in January 2024. - 3.
+We will seek input from interested parties on ways to deliver any element of the resource management measures contained within our plan through expressions of interest (EoI) from third parties.
+This will be undertaken via a mix of publicising our needs and upcoming opportunities on our website and eProcurement portal, alongside raising them at industry seminars and conferences via our speaker programme. - 4.
 We will undertake an options appraisal of sufficiently detailed solutions proposed in any EoI received. - 5.
 We will notify interested parties prior to proceeding to next stage of the bid assessment framework: - a.
-For solutions proposed that are less cost-effective and/or do not align with the broad intent of the supply-demand measures within our WRMP19, interested parties will be notified that their submission will not be considered further by us at this stage.
-However, interested parties will be encouraged to make contact with other water companies whose WRMP19 measures may better align with their solutions.
-In addition, we will request of interested parties that we retain their submissions for use in the future development of our WRMP24. - b.
-For options that are cost-effective and that align with the broad intent of the measures within our WRMP19, interested parties will be invited to participate in a formal, proportionate, procurement process.
+For solutions proposed that are less cost-effective and/or do not align with the broad intent of the supply-demand measures within our WRMP24, interested parties will be notified that their submission will not be considered further by us at this stage.
+However, interested parties will be encouraged to contact other water companies whose WRMP24 measures may better align with their solutions.
+In addition, we will request of interested parties that we retain their submissions for use in the future development of our WRMP29.

-6. In the event that the Secretary of State directs a public inquiry or other hearing in public in respect of the revised draft WRMP, the commencement of any procurement process will be delayed until these proceedings are complete and the findings have been published.
-In the event that this happens, the interested parties will be notified of the delay.
+- b.
+For options that are cost-effective and that align with the broad intent of the measures within our WRMP24, interested parties will be invited to participate in a formal, proportionate, procurement process. - 6.
+If the Secretary of State directs a public inquiry or other hearing in public in respect of the revised draft WRMP, the commencement of any procurement process will be delayed until these proceedings are complete, and the findings have been published.
+If this happens, the interested parties will be notified of the delay. - 7.
+On an annual basis, we will publish a high-level review of all third-party bid activity on an anonymised basis along with outcomes of each bid on the SES Water website.
+No commercially sensitive information relating to any of these bids will be included in the summary information published.